 I feel the same way about the olive oil – even though there is much less than there is tahini, the olive oil should taste and smell like olives.
 I like to buy a California olive oil and this is my favorite.
 It comes in a larger size if you will use it often.

 There is a very tiny amount of apple cider vinegar but here again, it’s important to use a good one like Bragg’s.
 And this can be used in so many recipes!
 I even put some in my meat loaf, mmm.

 I love using coconut aminos for a slight saltiness without any soy.
-If you are not avoiding soy products, tamari works well too.
-Bragg’s makes coconut aminos that I like very much and so does Coconut Secret.
+If you are not avoiding soy products, tamari works well too and is gluten-free.
+Bragg’s and Coconut Secret make excellent coconut aminos.

 Tahini-Garlic Dressing: 7-Ingredients

 - 2 tablespoons olive oil

 - 2 teaspoons apple cider vinegar

 - 2 teaspoon tamari or coconut aminos or more to taste